Guide to vision care benefits for First Nations and Inuit

 Coverage for corrective eyewear (glasses, contact lenses) is provided as follows:

 Frequency of coverage is calculated by calendar year only, not months and days.
-For example, for a two-year frequency, a client who received coverage for new eyewear at any time in 2019 will be eligible again starting on January 1, 2021, unless the client qualifies for early replacement per section 3.4.6.
+For example, for a two-year frequency, a client who received coverage for new eyewear at any time in 2022 will be eligible again starting on January 1, 2024, unless the client qualifies for early replacement per section 3.4.6 Exception: Early lens replacement due to change in prescription.

 3.3 Eyewear coverage amounts